ankeesler/anwork/doc/FEATURE.md

 ## Application
 - Add the ability for a Task to have a category and display that category on the screen.
-- Add the ability to generate a report for what you did the last N days (look at all finished tasks, tell how long they took).

 ## CLI
 - Add support for CliArgumentType.FILE.